-I’m pretty sure that someone explained to me that the hospital’s not like a hotel where you can choose when to come and go.
+Someone explained to me that the hospital’s not like a hotel where you can choose when to come and go.
 And let’s get real, it would’ve never been convenient even if I could’ve chosen all the days and times that would’ve been best for being sick.
 I still today wouldn’t know what was wrong with me, ’cause I would’ve never made enough time to go in for tests and things.

 And who’s to say that everything in my life would’ve gone according to plan if I wouldn’t have gotten sick?
 Since when does life ever go according to plan for anybody?

 Going back to the idea of being way too obsessed over never missing work – it all started in high school.
 I gush about high school a fair amount on this blog; sometimes it’s hard not to.
 ‘Cause it was amazing, my friend.
-I had the most amazing teacher in the universe.
+I had the most spectacular teacher in the universe.
 I adored her, and I adore her to this day.